 Two guys, possibly brothers, had $1,116 in an account on Guam in 1864.
-They were living in Hawaii, though, at the time, and I suspect the Spanish government on Guam asked Mr. Wyllie, the Hawaiian Foreign Affairs Minister, to get in contact with the two.
+They were suspected to be living in Hawaii, though, at the time, and I suspect the Spanish government on Guam asked Mr. Wyllie, the Hawaiian Foreign Affairs Minister, to get in contact with the two.

 We have no idea who they were and why they had that amount of money stashed at the government treasury on Guam.